-This is a guest post by Cathy Dreaper of S/V Sea Souls, who wrote me about her wonderful thermal cooker and kindly agreed to let me turn her email into a post (I’ve changed it very slightly, mainly to add links and format for online reading).
+This is a guest post by Cathy Dreaper of S/V Sea Souls, who wrote me about her Thermos Nissan thermal cooker and kindly agreed to let me turn her email into a post (I’ve changed it very slightly, mainly to add links and format for online reading).
 She had first become aware of thermal cooking with my posts about Thermos Cooking, but was looking for something a little larger.

 - I don’t particularly enjoy cooking, but I like to eat good food